 It does mean you have to be quite close up to see the details on the Google Home Hub: not so important when YouTube is playing, but crucial if you're trying to check your calendar appointments.
-It's a matter of preference really, but we'd like the screen to be an inch or two bigger – and Google is indeed rumoured to be working on a larger model.
+It's a matter of preference really, but we'd like the screen to be an inch or two bigger – and Google has indeed now launched a model with a bigger display.

 In terms of the design, build quality, screen sharpness and so on though, you can't fault the Google Home Hub.
 Audio performance is somewhere between a Google Home Mini and a standard Google Home – fine for podcasts and movie dialog, decent enough for music, but unlikely to make you want to ditch your Sonos speakers in the fidelity stakes.

 Google Home Hub: Google Assistant and software

 We won't go into a huge amount of detail about the Google Assistant, which is also available on phones and TVs and smart speakers.
 Chances are you've already had some experience of the digital assistant app, which continues to get better and better at surfacing information and and arranging our lives for us.